tinosteinort/web-typescript-template/README.md

 # Web Frontend Template With Plain Typescript

-This should be a minimalistic example for a web page with typescript.
+This is a example for a web page with typescript, but without angular.

 ## Development